tigerbeetle/tigerbeetle/docs/coding/data-modeling.md

 When the multiplier is a power of 10 (e.g. `10 ^ n`), then the exponent `n` is referred to as an _asset scale_.
 For example, representing USD in cents uses an asset scale of `2`.

+The 128-bit representation defines the precision, but not the scale.

 #### Examples

 - In USD, `$1` = `100` cents.
 So for example,